Skip to main content

 What Rules and Regulations Apply to Erosion Control in Fairfield County?

-As professional contractors, we ensure compliance with all requirements:
+As professional erosion control contractors, we ensure compliance with all requirements:

-- Ohio EPA Stormwater Permits (NPDES) — Required for projects disturbing 1+ acre of land.
+• Ohio EPA Stormwater Permits (NPDES) — Required for projects disturbing one or more acres of land.

-- Lancaster City Code — Additional requirements for erosion control measures in the city’s historic districts.
+• City of Lancaster Code Section 152.045 — Additional erosion control requirements in historic districts.

 We handle permits and inspections.
 Call (844) 656-0129 with questions.